 • No touchscreen

-It has a generous incline/decline range of -6% to 15% so you can simulate outdoor walking with your treadmill workouts and a maximum speed of 12 miles per hour.
+The Sole TT8 has a generous incline/decline range of -6% to 15% so you can simulate outdoor walking with your treadmill workouts, plus a maximum speed of 12 mph.

 At 22 inches by 60 inches, the shock-absorbing running surface is spacious and can accommodate various stride lengths.
 It’s made with a two-ply belt that’s meant to mimic the soles on running shoes; it absorbs impact so you feel less pressure on your joints if you decide to pick up the pace from a walk to a jog or run.